-When working in a customer's home, the person carrying out the testing should do a site risk assessment to determine the steps necessary to create a safe working environment:
+When working in a customer's home, the person carrying out the testing should carry out a site risk assessment to determine the steps necessary to create a safe working environment.

-- If you do not think it is safe to work in the home, don't.
-Remove the equipment to the workshop where you can work safely; - (b) Consider erecting a temporary barrier to prevent unauthorised people approaching the danger area; - (c) Make sure that everyone in the home is aware of the dangers arising from the testing work, and that they follow any precautions that are necessary.
-Ask for children and pets to be kept from the test area; - (d) Allow plenty of space to work in if you do get a shock you may be less able to break contact quickly, if at all, or are more likely to hit something, when working in a cramped area.
+- (a) If you do not think it is safe to work in the home, don't.
+Remove the equipment to the workshop where you can work safely; - (b) Consider erecting a temporary barrier to prevent unauthorised people approaching the danger area; - (c) Allow plenty of space to work in.
+If you do get a shock you may be less able to break contact quickly, if at all, or are more likely to hit something if you are working in a cramped area.
 Remove (or move away from) any objects that may pose a hazard.
-For example, if an appliance such as a TV is situated in a corner, consider pulling it out and working behind it;

-(e) Never leave equipment unattended when it is in a dangerous condition (eg with live conductors exposed).
+For example, if an appliance is situated in a corner, consider pulling it out and working behind it: - (d) Make sure everyone in the home is aware of the dangers arising from the testing work, and that they follow any precautions that are necessary.
+Ask for children and pets to be kept from the area; - (e) Never leave an appliance unattended when it is in a dangerous condition (eg with live conductors exposed).